 10. Timely and costly

-While many intranet solutions advertise a quick and easy implementation, every company is different.
-It’s a challenge with intranet solutions to really know how long the implementation process is going to take.
+While many employee intranet portals advertise a quick and easy implementation, every company is different.
+It’s a challenge with employee intranet portals to really know how long the implementation process is going to take.
 Employees need to be fully trained to ensure a successful adoption, and people need to be appointed as specific managers for different aspects of the intranet software.
 So then, even after the adoption process, maintaining your intranet system could be a time-sucker for your employees, and could result in recurring costs.